 People may also buy ACA health insurance if they experience a qualifying event.
 This includes marriage, birth, or adoption.

-There are three types of plans in South Dakota: Bronze, Silver, and Gold.
+South Dakota has three types of plans: Bronze, Silver, and Gold.

 - Bronze plans have the lowest premiums and the highest deductibles.

 - Silver plans have higher premiums but cover more than bronze plans.